2025 Mannheim car attack: Perpetrator

+Custody and legal proceedings

 As of 27 March 2025, Scheuermann has refused to talk to investigators.
-A psychiatric evaluation was issued.
+A psychiatric evaluation was issued, with psychiatrist Harald Dreßing determining that while Scheuermann was criminally responsible, he did have a pathological disorder, later specified as borderline personality disorder.

 On 31 October 2025, Scheuermann's trial began at the Regional Court of Mannheim, on counts of murder and attempted murder.
 Scheuermann has declined to make any statements in court, but according to his attorney, his client was motivated by anger and self-doubt due to having wasted an inheritance.
 Scheuermann had thus planned the car attack as a method of suicide, with the initial target of Offenbach, but spontaneously decided to make the attempt while driving through Mannheim instead.
-The defence argued that there was no killing intent and that Scheurmann's perception ceased at the beginning of the attack.
-Thirteen court dates are set and a verdict is expected on 19 December 2025.
+The defence argued that there was no killing intent and that Scheuermann's perception ceased at the beginning of the attack.
+Although Scheuermann's ties to the far-right were proven by investigation, a political motive was discarded by the prosecution based on statements made by Scheuermann, who cited personal issues.
+A letter written by Scheuermann to his father professed that he committed the attack out of hatred for his father, who resided in Offenbach, and others, having planned the attack after being romantically rejected by a friend.
+A psychiatrist stated that the defendant's actions were "only explainable through mental illness".

+After thirteen court appearances, the verdict was read on 18 December 2025, one day ahead of the scheduled date, sentencing Scheuermann to life imprisonment at a psychiatric prison facility.
+Reduced culpability due to the defendant's borderline personality disorder was recognised, but did not affect criminal punishment.